paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ### Why This Matters

 This question is critical.
-Approximately 68 million COVID-19 vaccine doses (around 94 per cent of the total rollout) were administered under provisional approval by late 2023, which legally required enhanced monitoring.
-If the Plan's 17 strategies cannot be distinguished in the documentary record, then:
+Approximately 68 million COVID-19 vaccine doses (around 94 per cent of the total rollout) were administered under provisional approval by late 2023, which required enhanced safety monitoring beyond routine surveillance, as reflected in TGA’s provisional registration conditions and enhanced post‑market monitoring framework.
+If the additional strategies presented as part of this enhanced monitoring framework and publicly promised in February 2021 cannot be distinguished in the documentary record, then:

 * Provisional approval conditions cannot be verified as met
 * Public assurances of heightened oversight are unsubstantiated